davidlidebrandt/milestone-project-2/README.md

 * The forms were tried to be submitted without filling out and email address or user name.
 Did not succeed which was as intended, email address/username is required.

+* The links to the external sites was tested: works and opens in a new tab as intended.

 ### User Stories